SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 ## Understanding the snippet markup
 <a name="UnderstandMarkup"> </a>

 The two most important parts of a web part zone snippet are the **ID** property and the **<!--DC … -->** comment.
 Each zone should have a unique ID.
 If you want to add more than one web part zone to your page layout, make sure to choose **Refresh** in the Snippet Gallery before copying each snippet so that a new ID is generated.
-The **<!--DC … -->** comment should be replaced with any Web Parts that you want to appear in the zone by default.
+The **<!--DC … -->** comment should be replaced with any web parts that you want to appear in the zone by default.